wangjohn/lawson/README.md

 DONE

+- Fix bug where multiple modals pop up after you exit one.
+This happens when you lose internet connection.
 - Better formatting for the book tee time section.
 - Booking modal should have a clearer additional golfer thing.
 - Get a better date format so it's easier to tell what day you're booking on.